-Palliative care provides symptom relief, comfort and support to people living with serious illnesses like heart disease, cancer or chronic respiratory disease.
+Palliative care provides symptom relief and support to people living with chronic conditions.
 Its benefits extend to caretakers, too.
-If you’re living with a life-altering illness, palliative care may be available to improve your health and overall well-being.
+Palliative care isn’t the same as hospice care, and it’s not just for people with terminal illnesses.
+If you’re living with a life-altering condition, palliative care can improve your health and overall well-being.

 Advertisement